Code-Interfaces/.github/profile/README.md

 ## Toolbox of Friction

 For this one-week group project, you will engage critically with the tools you use in your practice by introducing deliberate frictions into their functionality.
-Drawing inspiration from the resources provided, select one or more tools from your own practice and pair them with a prompt of friction from the references below.
+Drawing inspiration from the reading material provided, select one or more tools from your own practice and pair them with a prompt of friction from this [are.na channel](https://www.are.na/art-754-code-and-interfaces-2025/friction-modifiers).
+These prompt serve as a starting point for your group project but you are encouraged to modify or expand upon them as needed.

 Your task is to create a work that responds to this intersection, designed specifically for the department’s 60-inch screen and staged in the atrium.
 This project invites you to explore how slowing down, disrupting, or complicating familiar workflows can reveal unexpected creative potentials and provoke deeper engagement.